gplcart/api/README.md

 		list($arg1, $arg2) = $params['arguments']; // Exploded path arguments

     	if($arg1 === 'products'){
-    		$response = array(...); // Output an array of products }
+    		$response = array(...); // An array of products to be delivered to a client }

-By default all data from data providers is delivered in JSON format.
-If you need another format then implement another hook - `module.api.output`
+By default all data from processors is delivered in JSON format.
+If you need another format then implement hook `module.api.output`

     public function hookModuleApiOutput(array $arguments, array $user, $response, $controller){
         // Don't forget to set all needed headers